pkulchenko/ZeroBranePackage/README.md

 (1) a table with various dependencies or (2) a minumum version number of ZeroBrane Studio required to run the plugin.

-If the version number for ZeroBrane Studio is **larger than the most recent released version** (for example, the current release version is 0.50, but the plugin has a dependency on 0.51), this means that it requires a development version currently being working on (which will become the next release version).
+If the version number for ZeroBrane Studio is **larger than the most recent released version** (for example, the current release version is 0.50, but the plugin has a dependency on 0.51), this means that it requires a development version currently being worked on (which will become the next release version).

 ## Author